-As previously disclosed, on April 1, 2021, Finance of America Equity Capital LLC ("FoA") and Replay Acquisition Corp. ("Replay"), a publicly traded special purpose acquisition company ("SPAC"), completed their previously announced business combination whereby Replay combined with FoA in a series of transactions (collectively, the "Business Combination") that resulted in Finance of America Companies Inc. (the "Company") becoming a publicly-traded company on the New York Stock Exchange.
-As a result of the Business Combination and by operation of Rule 12g-3(a) promulgated under the Securities Exchange Act of 1934, as amended, the Company became the successor issuer to Replay, and the Company is filing this Amendment No. 1 (this "Amendment") to Replay's Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2020, originally filed with the Securities and Exchange Commission (the "SEC") on November 12, 2020 (the "Original Filing" and, as amended by this Amendment, this "Report"), to restate Replay's financial statements and related footnote disclosures for the quarter ended September 30, 2020.
-The Company separately amended Replay's Annual Report on Form 10-K for the year ended December 31, 2020 on May 17, 2021, wherein it restated Replay's financial statements and related footnote disclosures for the years ended December 31, 2020 and 2019, and the interim periods ended June 30, 2019, September 30, 2019, March 31, 2020, June 30, 2020 and September 30, 2020 (collectively, the "Affected Periods").
+As previously disclosed, on April 1, 2021, Finance of America Equity Capital LLC ("FoA") and Replay Acquisition Corp. ("Replay"), a publicly traded special purpose acquisition company ("SPAC"), completed their previously announced business combination whereby Replay combined with FoA in a series of transactions (collectively, the "Business Combination") that resulted in Finance of America Companies Inc. ("New Pubco") becoming a publicly-traded company on the New York Stock Exchange.
+As a result of the Business Combination and by operation of Rule 12g-3(a) promulgated under the Securities Exchange Act of 1934, as amended, New Pubco became the successor registrant to Replay.

+Unless stated otherwise, this Quarterly Report on Form 10-Q for the quarter ended March 31, 2021 contains information, including the financial statements, about Replay before the Business Combination.
+References to the "Company," "our," "us" or "we" in this Report refer to Replay before the consummation of the Business Combination and to Finance of America Companies Inc. after the Business Combination, unless the context suggests otherwise.